 This 6 days long trek is graded as an easy trek to climb on.
 This is a good trek with flower sprung meadows and sprawling grasslands.
 This trek is a perfect start for beginners.

 The best time for planning your trip to the Dayara Bugyal trek is from April to June.
 Also, it can be visited between September and October.

 This amazing trek destination is located in Garhwal Region of Uttarakhand.
 Dayara Bugyal Meadow is situated in Uttarkashi district and is an aesthetic location for vivid trekkers.

 14) Deo Tibba Base

-Marvel at the scenic views at Hampta pass and Deo tibba base which is one of the most beautiful and good budget Himalayan treks.
+Marvel at the scenic views at Hampta pass and Deo tibba base which is one of the most beautiful and budget friendly Himalayan treks.
 Enthralling you with the beautiful lush green meadows of Deodar and Oak, Hampta Pass with vistas of Deo tibba, makes it the most intriguing treks in this region.
 The Deo Tibba pass is the highest one among the cluster of Pir Panjal.